rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-The problem with these implementations is tht it is horribly naive.
-Each call recomputes the wohle set of strings or the count again and again.
+The problem with these implementations is that it is horribly naive.
+Each call recomputes the whole set of strings or the count again and again.
 However, many nonterminals are reused again and again, which means that we should be sharing the results.
-Let us see how we can memoize the resuls of these calls.
+Let us see how we can memoize the results of these calls.

 ## A Memoized Implementation.